India Post

-India Post is a government-operated postal system in India, part of the Department of Post under the Ministry of Communications.
-Generally known as the Post Office, it is the most widely distributed postal system in the world.
 Warren Hastings had taken initiative under East India Company to start the Postal Service in the country in 1766.
 It was initially established under the name "Company Mail".
 It was later modified into a service under the Crown in 1854 by Lord Dalhousie.
 Dalhousie introduced uniform postage rates (universal service) and helped to pass the India Post Office Act 1854 which significantly improved upon 1837 Post Office act which had introduced regular post offices in India.
 It created the position Director General of Post for the whole country.

-It is involved in delivering mail (post), remitting money by money orders, accepting deposits under Small Savings Schemes, providing life insurance coverage under Postal Life Insurance (PLI) and Rural Postal Life Insurance (RPLI) and providing retail services like bill collection, sale of forms, etc. The DoP also acts as an agent for the Indian government in discharging other services for citizens such as old age pension payments and Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) wage disbursement.
-With 154,965 post offices (as on March 2017), India Post is the widest postal network in the world.
+The DoP also acts as an agent for the Indian government in discharging other services for citizens such as old age pension payments and Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) wage disbursement.
+With 1,64,999 post offices (as of March 2025), India Post is the widest postal network in the world.